Krylov Complexity in early universe: Some setup of early universe

-where $M_{p}=(8\pi G)^{-\frac{1}{2}}$ is the definition of the reduced Planck mass.
-Additionally, $M$ represents the energy scale, and its value can be determined based on the amplitude of the observed power spectrum for primordial perturbations.
-Being armed with the solution of Eq. \eqref{eom of phit} and $dt=ad\eta$, we could rewrite $V_{\phi\phi}$ as
+where $M_{p}=(8\pi G)^{-\frac{1}{2}}$ is the reduced Planck mass.
+Here, $M$ denotes an energy scale whose value is fixed by the observed amplitude of the primordial power spectrum.
+Using the solution of Eq. \eqref{eom of phit} and the relation $dt = a d\eta$, we can express $V,_{\phi\phi}$ as

+where $\phi(t) = A a^{-\frac{3}{2}} \sin(m_{\text{eff}} t)$ and we have used $dt = a d\eta$.
+The definition of effective mass in Eq. \eqref{effective mass} has been employed, and clearly $m_{\text{eff}} = \sqrt{V_{i,\phi\phi}}$ in our work ($\rm i=chaotic, R^2, Higgs$).
+To simplify the subsequent numerical simulations, we define the variable $y=\log_{10}a$.
+To numerically obtain the effective mass of the distinct inflationary models $V_{\rm R^2}$ and $V_{\rm Higgs}$, iterative evaluations in terms of $\log_{10}a$ are required, based on Eq. \eqref{eq vi phi phi}.
+Let us clarify the concept of iterations for the effective mass.
+The Newton-Raphson method is adopted for its computational efficiency and fast convergence rate.
+In \eqref{eq vi phi phi}, the effective mass \( m_{\rm eff} \) defined by \eqref{effective mass} carries the same physical meaning as the left-hand side of \eqref{eq vi phi phi}.
+Thus, the relation \eqref{eq vi phi phi} naturally lends itself to an iterative scheme, requiring an initial value \( m_0 \) for the effective mass.
+This value (\( m_0^2 = 10^{-12} \)) can be fixed by the COBE normalization \cite{Planck:2015sxf}.
+In our implementation, we perform 50 iterations for the effective mass, meaning that for each single value of \( y \), the calculation is repeated 50 times.